roc-lang/examples/examples/TaskLoop/README.md

 ## Explanation

-Somtimes, you need to repeat a task, or a chain of tasks, multiple times until a paticular event occurs.
+Sometimes, you need to repeat a task, or a chain of tasks, multiple times until a paticular event occurs.
 In roc, you can use `Task.loop` to do this.

 The example process one by one a series of numbers read from stdin as lines of text until the input is finised (Ctrl-D or end of file).